Batch42/yourbase/docs/user-guide/how-does-it-work.md

 The platform aims to support many programming languages.
 Developers need to be able to easily specify their software dependencies and how it should be built.
 Google's Bazel is an open-source tool that has several advantages:

 * Same build specification for all languages
+* Builds are very fast
-* Scales well from very small to very large large organizations
+* It scales well from very small to very large large organizations
 * Easy to setup and use
-* High performance.
-Builds are very fast
-* Extensible

 **YourBase** uses Bazel's extensions as a hook for instantaneous analysis, testing and feedback for our user's software code.
 For example, it eventually could: